Layer 2

 State Channels

 Open payment channels between parties, conduct unlimited transactions off-chain, then settle final state on-chain.
-Lightning Network (Bitcoin) popularized this approach.
+The Lightning Network (Bitcoin) popularized this approach.

 Advantages: Instant, near-free transactions